A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 7. Use Optimized Web Hosting

 Hosting is one of the major upgrades that might significantly impact your website speed and overall performance.
-No amount of optimization effort will bring noticeable improvement on a poor hosting server.
+No amount of optimization effort will bring noticeable improvement to a poor hosting server.

 In fact, most of the optimization tips shared in this post will yield significant results when complemented with high-quality hosting services with optimized stacks.

-You need a reliable web host with fast and reliable hosting infrastructure built on advanced and latest technology.
+You need a reliable web host with fast, reliable hosting infrastructure built on advanced, up-to-date technology.

 Cloudways offers server-side caching with Varnish and NGINX, bringing extra optimization to your server.
-It also offers techniques like enabling compression at the server level or optimizing server-side scripting languages like PHP, which further enhance performance.
+It also offers techniques like enabling server-level compression or optimizing server-side scripting languages like PHP, which further enhance hosting performance.

-You can check the Cloudways features and see how your website can benefit from its tools and hosting features.
+You can check Cloudways’ features and see how your website can benefit from its tools and hosting.

 Additional Tips For WordPress Speed Optimization